Islam-Ragab015/Islam-Ragab015/README.md

  **Highlights:**

-- ⭐ Recent graduate with a Bachelor’s degree in Computer Science and Information Systems.
+- ⭐ Recent graduate with a Bachelor’s in Computer Science and Information Systems.
 - ⭐ Completed a certification in Flutter development from the Information Technology Institute (ITI).
 - ⭐ Developed multiple Flutter applications that demonstrate my skills in mobile app development.
 - ⭐ Engaged in collaborative projects during my internship at DEPI, contributing to team success.